gbv/coli-rich/README.md

 [![Build Status](https://travis-ci.org/gbv/coli-rich.svg?branch=master)](https://travis-ci.org/gbv/coli-rich)

-This repository contains a web application to illustrate enrichment of PICA catalog records with subject indexing data from concordances.
-The web interface is in German and deployed automatically at <https://gbv.github.io/coli-rich/>.
+This repository contains a web application to illustrate and analyze the enrichment of PICA catalog records with subject indexing data from concordances collected in [project coli-conc](https://coli-conc.gbv.de/).
+The application consists of:

+* A web interface in German, deployed automatically at <https://gbv.github.io/coli-rich/>
+* A web service (not deployed yet)

+## Usage

+Try out the web interface at <https://gbv.github.io/coli-rich/>.

 ## Development